abhayspawar/featexp/README.md

 Returns a dataframe with trend changes and trend correlation which can be used for dropping the noisy features, etc.
 ![Output1](demo/sample_outputs/stats_output.png)

+###Leakage detection
-Leakage detection: Helps with identifying why a feature is leaky which helps with debugging.
+Helps with identifying why a feature is leaky which helps with debugging.

 ![Leaky feature](demo/sample_outputs/leaky_feature.png)
 Nulls have 0% mean target and 100% mean target in other bins.
 Implies this feature is populated only for target = 1.